microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

     _Restarting the Function App_

-1. Make sure your MXChip is plugged into your laptop.
+1. Make sure your MXChip IoT DevKit is plugged into your laptop.
 Then return to Visual Studio and press **Ctrl+F5** to launch FlySim.
 Confirm that the app starts and that after a few seconds, an "aircraft" labeled with the display name you entered in [Lab 1]({{"/docs/projects/air-traffic-control-simulator/" | absolute_url }}) appears on the screen.
 Maximize the window so you can see all the readouts and controls.

-	> If your aircraft never appears in the app but your MXChip is plugged in and transmitting data, review Step 4 of this exercise and confirm that the connection string you pasted into **CoreConstants.cs** is the one shown in Exercise 3, Step 14.
+	> If your aircraft never appears in the app but your MXChip IoT DevKit is plugged in and transmitting data, review Step 4 of this exercise and confirm that the connection string you pasted into **CoreConstants.cs** is the one shown in Exercise 3, Step 14.
 Also review Exercise 4, Step 5 and make sure the application setting named "EventHubConnection" contains the same connection string.

 	![FlySim showing Amelia Earhart over the Nevada desert]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab2/app-in-flight.png" | absolute_url }})

     _FlySim showing Amelia Earhart over the Nevada desert_

-1. Hold the MXChip in the palm of your hand so that the gold connectors are at the rear (pointed toward your body).
-Imagine that the MXChip is an aircraft, and that the end with the gold connectors is the tail of the plane and the end with the micro-USB connector is the nose of the plane.
+1. Hold the MXChip IoT DevKit in the palm of your hand so that the gold connectors are at the rear (pointed toward your body).
+Imagine that the MXChip IoT DevKit is an aircraft, and that the end with the gold connectors is the tail of the plane and the end with the micro-USB connector is the nose of the plane.

 1. Tilt the board to the right and confirm that the artificial horizon rotates accordingly.
 Note that the artificial horizon will rotate in the **opposite direction of the board** — just like the artificial horizon in the instrument panel of a real plane.
 Also confirm that if you hold the right turn, the heading readout increases and the airplane on the map rotates clockwise.

 	> Expect a slight delay between the time you move the board and the app responds.
-Most of the delay is due to the fact that the app running on the MXChip is only transmitting events every couple of seconds.
-The latency resulting from events being transmitted from the MXChip to an IoT Hub in the cloud, then transformed, sent to an Event Hub, and transmitted down to the client app is minimal unless you have a very slow Wi-Fi connection.
+Most of the delay is due to the fact that the app running on the MXChip IoT DevKit is only transmitting events every couple of seconds.
+The latency resulting from events being transmitted from the MXChip IoT DevKit to an IoT Hub in the cloud, then transformed, sent to an Event Hub, and transmitted down to the client app is minimal unless you have a very slow Wi-Fi connection.

 	![Making a right turn]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab2/app-turning.png" | absolute_url }})